-For the portion of the 2011 fiscal year preceding this offering, the performance metric categories include all of the 2010 performance metric categories and a General and Administrative Expenses performance metric category has been added.
+For the portion of the 2011 fiscal year preceding the date of this prospectus, the performance metric categories include all of the 2010 performance metric categories and a General and Administrative Expenses performance metric category has been added.
 The relative weighting of the performance metric categories are reallocated each year as recommended by the compensation committee and approved by the board of directors.